fdoblhammer/ML-creativecoding/README.md

 # ML-creativecoding
-Material for the Creative Coding course – Machine Learning Sessions
+Material for the Creative Coding course – Machine Learning Sessions Link to the presentation:

-## Checking if python is installed
+## 1. Checking if python is installed

 #### MacOS